 As curiosity killed the cat, here’s the interior that I missed, courtesy of Wikipedia.
 Hontou ni zannen desu ne!

 With wings on top of the structure, I was reminded of Castel Sant’Angelo in the movie adaptation of Dan Brown’s Angels & Demons.
 Palacio de Bellas Artes was so beautiful with the ridden Pegasi in front of it.
 It looks stunning on a clear day for sure.
 It’s currently a cultural center where events and exhibitions are held.

-Diagonally from the façade is Torre Latinoamericana which, like other skyscrapers around the woild, has a public observation deck.
+Diagonally from the facade is Torre Latinoamericana which, like other skyscrapers around the woild, has a public observation deck.

 In retrospect, since there was an entrance nearby, I should’ve also taken a shot at the subway just like in Athens.
 Boo!
-Apparently as of writing it’s the second largest metro system in North America after NYC Subway.
+Apparently as of this writing it’s the second largest metro system in North America after NYC Subway.

 I always have the stomach for street food but because I intentionally didn’t have cash with me, nganga.
 I wonder how that corn tasted.
 Huhu.
 (Ginusto mo ‘yan!)
 There was also an organillero (organ grinder) but I didn’t catch him play.
 Tch.

 Right next to “Bella” is Alameda Central, the city’s oldest park.
 With the Beethoven Monument and the place being brightly lit, it was very enticing to explore.
 Howbeit, at 20:20, despite being six hours away from my next flight, I decided to turn away and just leave the park be